What does Outschool offer for teachers?

 We encourage you to teach classes on topics you are passionate about and experienced with, and ideally that you have taught before.
-We welcome classes on all subjects and in all formats, for learners up to age 18.
+We welcome classes on all subjects and in all formats, for learners between the ages of 3 and 18.
 Outschool does not support classes for adults, but parents of young children are welcome to attend classes with their learners.
 We generally suggest offering a range of classes including short-form introductory classes that meet 1-4 times, as well as longer form semester-long classes.
 We have found it hard to predict what classes are popular on Outschool!
 So we suggest listing a range of options, and then iterating based on the response.
 All classes should involve significant interaction with the teacher - we do not sell curriculum or self-paced classes.

 What can I earn?
 What does this cost?

 Your earnings will depend on what your classes cost, and how many people sign up.
 Outschool collects a 30% service fee from all paid enrollments.
 We will send your payment 7-10 days after your class is scheduled to start.
 Payment is via Paypal to an email address you specify.
 You will need to pay tax on your earnings and report them appropriately.

 Can I use Outschool to promote classes that are sold elsewhere?

 No. Because Outschool relies on an integrated video chat system, all attending learners must be enrolled through the Outschool website.

 Yes!
 We welcome educational organizations to apply to offer their content on Outschool.
 You can learn more about becoming an organization on Outschool and apply here.
 If you’re a school administrator looking to enroll learners in Outschool classes or partner with us in another way, please learn more and contact us here.
 If you are an employer looking to provide outschool classes as a benefit to your employees, please learn more and contact us here.